CHIME: A Case for Efficient Long-Context Attention-FC Disaggregated Inference with DIMM-PIM: Coordinated Cross-device Inference

+\myparagraph{Scheduling policy.} With the following steps, the scheduling policy selects requests to form sub-batches with aligned parallel cross-device execution: \begin{enumerate} \item Add one prefilling request into each sub-batch.
+When there is no prefilling request, skip the step. \item For each prefilling request added (which implies an increase in $T_{GPU}$), \sys adds $N$ decoding requests to each sub-batch and assign them to ranks in a load balancing manner.
+After that, it predicts $T_{PIM}$ and $T_{GPU}$ for each sub-batch.
+If $T_{PIM} < T_{GPU}$, it adds another $N$ decoding requests until $T_{PIM} > T_{GPU}$. \item If there are remaining prefill requests, it repeats step (1) until the PIM memory is exhausted.
+When the memory is saturated and the bubble is on the PIM side, the last prefilling request of each sub-batch is chunked, dynamically adjusting $T_{\rm GPU}$ to make it as close as possible to the $T_{\rm PIM}$ of the other sub-batch. \end{enumerate}

+The larger the value of $N$, the coarser the granularity of batch execution time adjustment, but the more beneficial it is for achieving load balance among ranks for requests.
+In our implementation, since MHA has more heads and these heads can be evenly distributed across chips, the $N$ for MHA is set to 1, while the $N$ for GQA is set to 16.

-\myparagraph{Runtime profiling and modeling.} Now we describe how \sys models the latencies of various inference operations.
-First, to model $T_{\rm PIM}$, since the latencies of $t_{d}$, $t_{\rm comm}$ and $t_{\rm overlap}$ are almost linearly related to the number of computed/transferred tokens, we can use a linear model for prediction, which is simple and fast.
-Second, to model $T_{\rm GPU}$, we leverage Random Forest Regression (RFR) for its three advantages: capability of incremental learning, low latency, and high accuracy.
+\myparagraph{Model selection.} Now we describe how \sys models the execution latencies of various inference operations.
+First, to model $T_{\rm GPU}$, we leverage Random Forest Regression (RFR) for its three advantages: capability of incremental learning, low latency, and high accuracy.
+The efficiency of RFR for execution latency prediction has been proven in many prior works~\cite{liu2024jiagu,zhao2021gsight}, and it is open to use other models that feature similarly.
+Second, to model $T_{\rm PIM}$, given that \sys-PIM execution is featured predictable (i.e., execution time is linearly related to the number of computed/transferred tokens), we can use a simple and fast linear model for $t_{\rm comm}$ and each rank's $t_{d}$.
+The overall $t_{d}$ is determined by the rank with the longest execution time.
 The models can be described with the following formula (take sub-batch 0 as an example):

-\sys uses a runtime profiling framework to collect the execution and communication latencies during the inference process.
-When a sufficient amount of data has been collected, \sys uses the collected data to train the model.
-Moreover, the dataset maintained by \sys dynamically evolves with the collected data, and the model is capable of being dynamically updated in response to the actual situation, thereby adapting to a complex and changing execution environment.
+\myparagraph{Runtime profiling.} \sys applies runtime profiling, which collects the latency information and corresponding batch information during inference.
+The dataset maintained by \sys dynamically evolves with the collected data for incrementally updating the model, thereby adapting to changing execution environment.
+Moreover, we evaluate the prediction models of the \sys scheduler by splitting the collected 1000 data points into training and test sets in an 8:2 ratio.
+The experimental results show that our model exhibits great performance predictability, achieving prediction relative errors of less than $\sim$1\% (median value $<$ 0.5\%).